-Advice or referral can be made via MARU (0300 1231 116) or for Vulnerable Adults (0300 1234 131).
+Advice or referral can be made via MARU [0300 1231 116] or for Vulnerable Adults [0300 1234 131].

-6.15 Contextual Safeguarding
+6.18 Contextual Safeguarding

 Safeguarding incidents can be associated with factors outside of school.
 All staff should be considering the context within which such incidents and or/behaviours occur.
 This is known as contextual safeguarding which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+It can include child sexual exploitation, child criminal exploitation, serious violence, county lines, domestic abuse and gang culture.
+It can also involve links to anti-social behaviour, identifying local 'hot-spots' in the community.